fbe-work/rvt_model_services/README.md

     your path to process_model.py<br>
     command type<br>
     project name<br>
-    path to the project Revit model<br>
+    full path to the project Revit model<br>
-    revit model file name<br>
-    path to Revit executable to run it with<br>
-    Revit version number to open the file with<br>
-    a timeout for the process
+    a timeout for the process (optional - default is 60 seconds)<br>

     so it could look like this: